signaloid/Signaloid-C0-microSD-Demo-Cardputer/README.md

 This command will do the following:
 1. Initialize & update all submodules.
 2. Apply the necessary patches to the Signaloid Python library, so that it can be used with the CardPuter using CircuitPython.
-3. Create the `CircuitPythonLibs` folder, where the [Adafruit CircuitPython bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle) and the [Community CircuitPython bundle](https://github.com/adafruit/CircuitPython_Community_Bundle) libraries are downloaded and extracted.
+3. Create the `CircuitPythonLibs/` folder, where the [Adafruit CircuitPython bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle) and the [Community CircuitPython bundle](https://github.com/adafruit/CircuitPython_Community_Bundle) libraries are downloaded and extracted.
-4. Create the `src/lib` folder, where the CircuitPython libraries are symlinked to.
+4. Create the `src/lib/` folder, where the CircuitPython libraries are symlinked to.

 ### Copy the CircuitPython application to the CardPuter
 To copy the CircuitPython application to the CardPuter, run this command from the `root` folder: